SarojWasti/webshot/README.md

 # webshot
-A simple tool written in bash to screenshot the subdomains.
+A simple tool written in bash to screenshot the subdomains.<br>
 It can be used as```bash webshot.sh <subdoman file>``` for taking screenshots of the subdomains.